scottbedard/hexchess.rs/README.md

 #### `isCheckmate`

-Test if the board is in checkmate
+Test if the board is in checkmate.

 ```ts
 import { isCheckmate } from '@bedard/hexchess'